-How the National Weather Service Prepares for the Worst
+The National Weather Service's New Philosophy

 The agency’s leadership was eager to show off that philosophy on Sunday, as its forecasters rushed to describe and predict the storm’s finale.
 They call their new strategy “Weather-Ready Nation,” and it emerged as an idea from a few of the most traumatic days in American weather history.

 On April 3 and 4, 1974, while Uccellini was still studying meteorology at the University of Wisconsin, an extraordinary outbreak of tornadoes struck the American Midwest.
-More than 140 tornadoes struck 13 different states on those two days, causing the equivalent of $3.9 billion in damage in today’s dollars.
+More than 140 tornadoes rolled across 13 different states on those two days, causing the equivalent of $3.9 billion in damage in today’s dollars.
 More than a dozen tornadoes might have spun across the plains simultaneously.

 At the time, the Weather Service saw its role as rather limited.
 “Watches and warnings worked completely differently than they do now,” said Uccellini.
 Local offices published forecasts every morning and strayed little from their designated role.
 The service issued a tornado watch only after a whirlwind had touched down.